OVAL-Community/OVAL/guidelines/additional-resources.rst

 Additional Resources
 =====================

 The following resources are related standards, OVAL documentation, and other helpful information.
-Suggested additions or deletions can be submitted through the `developer mailing list <https://lists.cisecurity.org/list/oval_developer.lists.cisecurity.org>`_.
+Suggested additions or deletions can be submitted through the `OVAL Community Discussions <https://github.com/orgs/OVAL-Community/discussions>`_.

 Resources
 ---------